Communities

 I think this approach would simplify things for all involved.

-Cazadorro‭ wrote almost 4 years ago · edited almost 4 years ago
+Cazadorro‭ wrote over 4 years ago · edited over 4 years ago

 what is N conceptually here?
 Is it just some constant?
 What is it's purpose?
 Also don't we still need to take into effect timescale, or maybe just the last X number of accept rejects to help people who've gotten better/worse at edits over time?